United States of America

 • Anchorage: Summer Daylight – 19.5 hours / Winter Daylight – 5.5 hours

 The most extreme place is in Alaska, where the days can have as little as 5.5 hours of light.
 If you want to go hiking and sightseeing, then summer is a good time to visit.
-(Although then you’ll miss the Northern Lights)
+However, you might miss the chance to see the Northern Lights, which are best viewed in winter.

 Natural Disasters